Rauland-Borg: History

 Rauland was founded in 1922 by inventor E. Norman Rauland.
-In 1924, he became a pioneer in the radio broadcast industry by launching his own Chicago-based radio station, WENR.
-Throughout the Great Depression, Rauland manufactured power amplifiers and equipment for public address systems and won various government contracts to produce radio and communication systems for the military.
+In 1924, he became a pioneer in the radio broadcast industry by launching a Chicago-based radio station, WENR.
+Throughout the Great Depression, Rauland manufactured power amplifiers and equipment for public address systems and gained various government contracts to produce radio and communication systems for the military.

-In 1941, Norm Rauland and George Borg entered a partnership.
-The Rauland Corporation acquired the Webster-Chicago Corporation, a then-leader in school communications, making Rauland the dominant supplier of internal school communications systems.
+In 1941, Norman Rauland and George Borg entered a partnership.
+The Rauland Corporation acquired the Webster-Chicago Corporation, a then-leader in school communications, making Rauland a dominant supplier of internal school communications systems.
 In 1948, Norm Rauland and George Borg started a new company, Rauland-Borg Corporation, continuing the sound and communications business.

 After recognizing the need to keep school instructors and staff in touch with each other, Rauland-Borg introduced the first generation of Telecenter products in 1968.
 Telecenter was the first-ever commercial application of touch-tone technology.

 In 1979, after the acquisition of the Picker-Briggs Company, the manufacturer of the Responder health care communications systems, Rauland-Borg established itself as a leader in nurse call communications.

-In 2017, Rauland was acquired and became a division of AMETEK Inc., a global manufacturer of electronic instruments and electromechanical devices.
+In 2017, Rauland was acquired by and became a division of AMETEK Inc., a global manufacturer of electronic instruments and electromechanical devices.

-Today, Rauland has two distinct communication system product lines: Responder, designed for the healthcare industry and Telecenter which serves the educational market.
+Today, Rauland has two distinct communication system product lines: Responder, and Telecenter, which serves the educational market.